Pacific Northwest: Language

 Most Americans and Canadians consider the Pacific Northwest English accent "neutral", though distinct from the Midwestern dialects that some believe typify American speech.
 It possess the low back vowel merger, or the cot–caught merger.
 Canadian raising occurs in British Columbia and some speakers in Washington to a similar degree as it does in southern Ontario, but weaker than other parts of Canada.
 The California Vowel Shift also affects speech in the region.

 Chinook Jargon was a pidgin or trade language established among indigenous inhabitants of the region.
 After contact with Europeans, French, English, and Cree words entered the language, and "eventually, Chinook became the lingua franca for as many as 250,000 people along the Pacific Slope from Alaska to Oregon".
 Chinook Jargon reached its height of usage in the 19th century, though remained common in resource and wilderness areas, particularly, but not exclusively, by Native Americans and Canadian First Nations people, well into the 20th century.
 Today, its influence is felt mostly in place names and a handful of localized slang terms, particularly the word skookum, which remains hallmark of people raised in the region.

 French was the voyageurs' working language of the early continental crossover exploration crews.
 The ensuing fur trade was dominated by French Canadian (and Métis) workers.
 The language held on South of the border in a few early settlements such as French Prairie, Frenchtown (Washington), Frenchtown (Montana), Cowlitz Prairie, and French Settlement.
-These early settlements got resupplied through waves of new arrivals from the Oregon Trail attracted by the language and Catholics communities.
-Much of it ended up assimilating to the melting pot or sometimes folding into reservations.
-New waves of French speaking workers came in later on to work in forestry and wood mills such as Maillardville in the greater Vancouver area.
+These early settlements got resupplied through waves of new arrivals from the Oregon Trail, attracted by the language and Catholic communities.
+Much of it ended up assimilating into the melting pot or sometimes folding into reservations.
+New waves of French-speaking workers came in later on to work in forestry and wood mills such as Maillardville in the greater Vancouver area.
 French remains much used in place names, in the documentation of products intended for North America (along with Spanish and English), as well as an official language in Canada.
 French schooling is also popular in Western Canada, including British Columbia.

 Besides English and indigenous languages, Chinese has been common since the gold rushes of the mid-19th century, most particularly in British Columbia.
 Since the 1980s, Taishanese, a Yue dialect predominant in the area, has been replaced by mainstream Cantonese and by Mandarin because of large-scale immigration from Asia.
 Punjabi is also common in British Columbia, specifically in Greater Vancouver and the Fraser Valley owing to the large Punjabi Sikh population in the region, first arriving in the late 19th century.
-Spanish is also spoken in parts of Oregon and Washington as well as British Columbia by Mexicans and other Hispanics, both recent immigrants and long-standing communities.
+Spanish is also spoken in parts of Oregon and Washington, as well as British Columbia by Mexicans and other Hispanics, both recent immigrants and long-standing communities.